Hustoft-Digital/MultiSceneTools/README.md

     - Double Click to load collection.
     - Set which scene is the active scene in the collection. (gets set automatically)
     - Track and add collection scenes to build settings.
-    - (Comming) Tracks cross scene references.
+    - (Coming) Tracks cross scene references.

-- Hierarchy Syle
+- Hierarchy Style
     - Icon and tooltip on scenes that belong to a scene collection
     - User defined scene collection color.
     - Checkmark on the target active scene for the collection